ahouhpuc/ahouhpuc.github.io/youth.markdown

 ## Information

 * Practice is never cancelled, whether it’s windy, raining or snowing.
-* Practice starts at 10 pm sharp.
+* Practice starts right on time.
 Players are asked to arrive 15 minutes early to get ready.
 Changing rooms equipped with showers are available both before and after trainings.

 <p> It is readily accessible by public transport:</p>